MuhammadAli7896/All-Python-projects/README.md

 I created some very primitive games as to improve and examine my coding skills.

-This repository inclueds Codehs important assignments, Hackerrank and Mosh challenges and some games etc.
+This repository inclueds Codehs important assignments, Hackerrank and other challenges and some games etc.